 To determine whether stratified, random sampling will meet federal and state assessment requirements, the commission recommends using existing data to study the relationship between stratified, random sampling results and results from testing the whole student population.
-The study should use a random sample of existing data from the state longitudinal database and compare it to results from whole-population testing.
 Based on the results of the study, a determination can be made as to whether stratified, random sampling results may be used in place of whole-population testing, thereby reducing the cost of assessments and the amount of instructional time spent on testing.
-The study will also determine whether stratified, random sampling should be supplemented with whole-grade testing at key gateway transition points.

-5. Conduct a study of the effect of weighting Domain I (Student Achievement) by the length of time a student has been enrolled in a Texas public school district or campus.

-The commission recommends a study to explore the implications of weighting performance on standardized tests based on the length of time a student has been continuously enrolled in a district or school, with greater weight given for longer enrollment.
-The study should evaluate whether student outcomes differ based on how long a student has been enrolled at a specific district or campus and, if so, whether the difference is significant enough to consider adding the weighted performance to Domain I of the state accountability system in the future.
+- 5. Conduct a study of the effect of weighting Domain I (Student Achievement) by the length of time a student has been enrolled in a Texas public school district. - The commission recommends a study to explore the implications of weighting performance on standardized tests based on the length of time a student has been continuously enrolled in a district, with greater weight given for longer enrollment.
+The study should evaluate whether student outcomes differ based on how long a student has been enrolled at a specific district and, if so, whether the difference is significant enough to consider adding the weighted performance to Domain I of the state accountability system in the future.

-Consensus Recommendations
+Commission Recommendations